 Let's learn when and how to use these options.

 If you transpose your data table (which means switching the X- and Y-axis), the settings you made so far will vanish.
 We recommend that you check whether your data structure works well for the chart you're choosing, and then go back to step 2 to perform the options such as rounding, division, prepending, etc. for the final touches.

 Datawrapper will automatically try to detect the type of data in your column when importing the data.
 Text is always aligned left, Dates are aligned to the center, numbers are aligned right.
 Learn here what data column types exist and how to detect them.

 Sometimes, Datwrapper is wrong.
 If the data type is not correct, this might affect the chart (e.g. you get a tooltip saying "insufficient data").
 In this case, you can always go back to step 2 and assign the intended type: Text, Number or Date.
 (Datawrapper constantly saves your data, so going back and forth does not lead to losing anything.)

 You might have uploaded a range for data columns, but found out later that some are making the whole representation too complex.
 So, here you can "hide" a certain column.
 It will not be visualized in the chart then.

 Note that it is always better to upload just the numbers that are really needed - the option above is something like a quick fix only.

-What about those options shown under the table in step 2?
+What about those options below the table in step 2?